 P.S.
-We are planning a more active schedule of programs at the Newcomer House.
-Do you have a special talent or interest that could be shared in a public program?
+Every year we plan an active schedule of programs at the Newcomer House.
+Do you have a special talent, interest, or research that could be shared in a public program?
 Please talk to Rachel Nichols!

 About the Heritage Area